CUSecLab/2023-CCS-SkillScanner/readme.md

 python clone_repo.py
 ```

-After generating report for each skill, you can run:
+After generating a report for each skill, you can run:

 ```bash